 Institute of Hygiene and Microbiology

-On the first day of the workshop the labs and lectures will not be at the Biocentre but at the University Clinics Department Hygiene and Microbiology (Haus E1).
+On the last day of the workshop the labs and lectures will not be at the Biocentre but at the University Clinics Department Hygiene and Microbiology (Haus E1).

-Please find the written directions and maps below:
+Please find the written directions and maps below (© OpenStreetMap):

 You can reach the main area of the University Hospital with the streetcar routes 1 and 5.
 You get on the streetcar at the Hautpbahnhof Ost (Main Station East) in the direction of Grombühl and get off at stop “Uniklinikum Bereich D (University Hospital area D; Petrinistrasse)".
 You can reach the Institute of Hygiene and Microbiology by walk (5 min) as indicated on the map.
 (The walk from the Main Station takes about 20-25 minutes.)

 Parasitic Flatworms: A tale of mortality and immortality.